elaforge/karya/doc/ui.md

 and link them statically.
 We'll see.

 A more concise way is to define the calls in tracklang.
 This is limited to combinations of standard calls.
 Small expressions can be defined inline in the score with the `=` call, e.g. `^down-to = "(g 2 1)`, but this is cumbersome if there are a lot of them.

-If you set 'Ui.StateConfig.config_ky_file', the tracklang call definitions in the file are loaded each time it changes.
+If you set 'Ui.UiConfig.config_ky_file', the tracklang call definitions in the file are loaded each time it changes.
 Then the built-in calls can focus on being flexible if verbose, and rely on local definitions to "instantiate" them in a way that makes sense for the specific score.
 The syntax is described in